apache/doris/manager/README.md

 ```
 $ sh build.sh
 ```
 Compiles the front and back ends of the project.
-After compilation, a tar package will be generated in the output/ directory and output.tar.gz package.The content of the compiled output is:
+After compilation, a tar package will be generated in the output/ directory and doris-manager-1.0.0.tar.gz package.The content of the compiled output is:
 ```
-agent/
+agent/, doris manger agent
     bin/
         agent_start.sh, doris manger agent startup script
         agent_stop.sh, doris manger agent stop script